Navigating towards a secure and sustainable future

 The geopolitics of climate tipping points

-Key messages in the study “Living on the edge: How climate tipping points will reshape geopolitics” include:
+Key messages in the report “Living on the edge: climate tipping points reshaping geopolitics” include:

 • The world is much closer to breaching climate tipping points in critical Earth systems than previously thought.
 The consequences are so severe that a better understanding of the risk will have far-reaching implications for global cooperation on technology, finance, food, energy and migration.